Mehequanna/epicodus-project4/README.md

 ## Usage
 To view the site, you can go to https://mehequanna.github.io/epicodus-project4.

-To use the code, you can clone the repository at --Use your addresses [https://github.com/Mehequanna/epicodus-project4](https://github.com/Mehequanna/epicodus-project4).
+To use the code, you can clone the repository at [https://github.com/Mehequanna/epicodus-project4](https://github.com/Mehequanna/epicodus-project4).

 1. Download the github repository.
 2. Open the index.html file in your browser.

-## Author/s
+## Author
 Stephen Emery

 ##License